 PHL 320 Philosophy of Religion (3) A conceptual and analytical survey of the important questions linking philosophy and religion.
 Students will consider the chief contemporary approaches to justifying religious belief, as well as various non-theistic challenges to that belief.
 The following questions will be discussed: Are religious claims subject to rational evaluation?
 What can reason tell us about the nature of God?
 Can we prove that God exists?
 Why would a maximally perfect being permit evil and suffering?
 Is belief in miracles well founded?
 Is the idea of human survival after death a coherent one?
 This course may be used to fulfill an elective in the Bible & Theology major.
-Prerequisites: 6 hours of Philosophy or instructor's permission.

 PHL 420 Christian Ethics and Social Responsibility (3) This course examines Christian ethics and Christian responsibility in their socio-political and economic arenas.
 In addition to general theories of ethics, students are expected to become familiar with the ethical teachings of the Hebrew prophets, Jesus, and Paul as well as modern thinkers such as Bonhoeffer, Reinhold Niebuhr, and Stanley Hauerwas.
 This course may be used to fulfill an elective in the Bible & Theology major.
-Prerequisite: Instructor's consent.